TODAY / JUN 9HEAVY

 Scotiabank Arena is one of a small number of major North American venues that essentially shares a building with a regional rail hub.
 Union Station serves:

 The walk from a Union Station GO platform to a Scotiabank Arena seat is roughly 5 to 10 minutes, entirely indoors via the PATH and the Galleria walkway.
-Compare that to the average post-game time spent idling out of an underground garage, and the math almost always favours the train.
+Compare that to the average post-game time spent idling out of an underground garage, and the math usually favours the train.
+After sold-out events, build in a buffer for crowded platforms and full trains.

 The on-site Scotiabank Arena garage

-Practical reality: if planning to use the on-site garage, arrive at least 90 minutes before tip-off or puck drop.
-By 60 minutes prior on a Saturday Leafs night or a sold-out concert, the "FULL" sign is usually up.
+Practical reality: if planning to use the on-site garage, arrive well before tip-off or puck drop.
+On a Saturday Leafs night or a sold-out concert, the "FULL" sign can go up early.

 Maple Leaf Square and the cluster of nearby garages